CoderDojoMcDonough/Documentation/README.md

-# CoderDojo Ponce Springs Events
+# CoderDojo McDonough Coding Sessions

-Thanks for attending CoderDojo Ponce Springs -- **_a free and fun place where Henry County's kids learn how to code, supported by mentors and parents!_** We hope you have a great time.
+Thanks for attending CoderDojo McDonough -- **_a free and fun place where Henry County's kids learn how to code, supported by mentors and parents!_** We hope you have a great time.

 # Event details